 Important note:

-- Visitors may view it from the gate only
+- Visitors can view it through the gate, but only from the entrance.

 Pizzighettone – Riverbank Walks